Improving Pretraining Data Using Perplexity Correlations: Methods

 \paragraph*{Estimating $\bm{\thstar}$.} The parameter $\theta^*_j$ measures the relationship between log-likelihoods in domain $j$ and downstream performance.
 Because of this, we might naturally expect $\theta^*_j$ to be related to nonlinear correlation coefficients between $x$ and $y$.
 Our work uses a simple correlation measure,

 where $\rank_j(x)$ is the rank of $x$ among $\{x_{1,j} \hdots x_{N,j}\}$.
 This formula is intuitive: when model $k$ does better than model $l$, what percentile is model $k$'s log-likelihood compared to model $l$'s?
-While this is not the only correlation coefficient that performs well (see Appendix~\ref{additional_pretraining_results_appendix}), this functional form has the additional benefit of being a principled estimate of $\bm{\thstar}$.
-In particular, we show in sections below that in expectation, the ranking of domains in $\bm{\gamma}$ exactly matches those of $\bm{\thstar}$ (under standard high-dimensional regression assumptions; see~\Cref{sec:theory} for a complete discussion).
+The functional form also has the benefit of being a principled estimate of $\bm{\thstar}$.
+In particular, we show in sections below that in expectation, the ranking of domains in $\bm{\gamma}$ exactly matches that of $\bm{\thstar}$ (under standard high-dimensional regression assumptions; see~\Cref{sec:theory} for a complete discussion).
+We note, though, that this is not the only correlation coefficient that performs well in our perplexity correlations toolkit (see Appendix~\ref{additional_pretraining_results_appendix}) and we prove that Spearman's rank correlation~\citep{spearmanr} is principled in the same way (see Appendix~\ref{spearmanestimatorproof}).

 \paragraph*{Selecting pretraining data.} Suppose that we have an accurate estimate $\gamma_j$ which is nonnegative.
 In this case, we could use $\gamma_j$ directly as a data selection procedure and \Cref{expectation_observation} would ensure that minimizing the population pretraining loss minimizes downstream errors.
 Unfortunately, $\gamma_j$ can be negative and the finite number of tokens per domain can make it difficult to minimize the population pretraining loss.
 Thus, we must project $\gamma_j$ onto the set of reasonable pretraining data distributions that are nonnegative and account for the per-domain token counts.